13th Feb 2015

 The following shall be accepted by the IPO as proof of use:

-2. Pages from the website of the Applicant clearly showing that the goods are being sold or the services are being rendered in the Philippines;
+2. Downloaded pages from the website clearly showing that the goods are being sold or the services are being rendered in the Philippines;

-3. Photographs of goods bearing the marks as they are actually used or of the stamped or marked container of goods and of the establishments where the services are being rendered;
+3. Photographs (including digital photographs printed on ordinary paper) of goods bearing marks as these are actually used or of the stamped or marked container of goods and of the establishments where the services are being rendered;

-5. For online sale, receipts of sale of the goods or services rendered or other similar evidence of use, showing that the goods are placed on the market or the services are available in the Philippines or that the transaction took place in the Philippines;
+5. Receipts or invoices of sale of the goods or services rendered or other similar evidence of use, showing that the goods are placed on the market or the services are available in the Philippines; and

 6. Copies of contracts for services showing the use of the mark; and